Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

 A quick calculation shows that

-then being careful with the shift in Grassmann parity we recover the seven dimensional cross product.
-As the seven dimensional cross product does not satisfy the Jacobi identity $\{\Theta, \Theta \} \neq 0$.
-As there are no non-zero function of weight zero on $\sT^{*}\Pi \mathbb{R}^{7}$ it is obvious that we have a `symplectic almost Lie 2-algebra'. \end{example}
+Thus, being careful with the shift in Grassmann parity, we recover the seven-dimensional cross product.
+As the seven-dimensional cross product does not satisfy the Jacobi identity, $\{\Theta, \Theta \} \neq 0$.
+As there are no non-zero functions of weight zero on $\sT^{*}\Pi \mathbb{R}^{7}$, it is clear that we have a `symplectic almost Lie 2-algebra'. \end{example} \begin{example} Let $E\rightarrow M$ be a vector bundle in the category of smooth manifolds.
+Consider the supermanifold $\sT^{*}\Pi E$, which we equip with homogeneous local coordinates